 Option 2 (damage control):

-combustion plants benefitting from the limited life time or district heating derogation as set out in Articles 33 and 35 of Directive 2010/75/EU, until the derogations set in their permits expire, for what concerns the BAT-AELs for the pollutants covered by the derogation, as well as for other pollutants whose emissions would have been reduced by the technical measures obviated by the derogation;
+combustion plants combusting exclusively gaseous or liquid fuels benefitting from the limited life time or district heating derogation as set out in Articles 33 and 35 of Directive 2010/75/EU, during the remaining operational life, for what concerns the BAT-AELs for the pollutants covered by the derogation, as well as for other pollutants whose emissions would have been reduced by the technical measures obviated by the derogation, provided the combustion plant making use of Article 33 stops operating.
+For district heating plants that made use of Article 35 of Directive 2010/75/EU and that operate after 1st January 2023, the relevant BAT-Conclusions set for “new plants” shall apply. ;

 Rationale: